jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 Many men also suffer from alopecia.
 This doesn’t necessarily mean that one causes the other.
 To determine that, we need a plausible mechanism of action.
 Something that could link the two beyond mere correlation.
 Fortunately, we have that.

 We know that male pattern baldness is a side effect of useful androgen DHT in the bloodstream that interacts with the hair follicles, causing them to miniaturize.
 Hyperinsulinemia also causes an increase in serum androgen levels, including levels of DHT ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8107978/)).
-This relationship alone is enough to justify the role of insulin resistance in male pattern hair loss, but there is one more significant problem caused by insulin resistance.&nbsp;
+This relationship alone is enough to justify the role of insulin resistance in male pattern hair loss, but there is one more significant problem caused by insulin resistance.

 Lastly, it is known that studies have shown a “significant reduction in sex hormone binding globulin (SHBG) levels in bald men” ([source](https://pubmed.ncbi.nlm.nih.gov/6684473/)).
 As the name suggests, SHBG is the protein that sex hormones bind to as they transport around the body.
 As a reminder, the “androgens” are testosterone and DHT.
 They, along with estrogen, are “sex hormones.”

 [This study](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-2133.1983.tb03538.x) found that “there was a significant reduction in SHBG levels in bald men, compared with controls.”
 [This study here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3877475/) also found the same thing.
-One idea here is that&nbsp; Low levels of SHBG have been strongly correalted to an increase in Homestatic Model Assessment of Insulin Resistance (HOMA-IR) score ([source](https://onlinelibrary.wiley.com/doi/10.1111/cen.12086)).&nbsp;
+One idea here is that  Low levels of SHBG have been strongly correalted to an increase in Homestatic Model Assessment of Insulin Resistance (HOMA-IR) score ([source](https://onlinelibrary.wiley.com/doi/10.1111/cen.12086)).

 Lower SHBG results in higher amounts of unbound free testosterone in the blood.
 From there, the increased free testosterone can be converted into excessive amounts of DHT through 5-alpha reductase.
-This is the proposed mechanism of low SHGB leading to higher levels of hair loss.&nbsp;
+This is the proposed mechanism of low SHGB leading to higher levels of hair loss.

 ## How to slow down or reverse hair loss: The hair retention protocol